top of page

 Charles "Sparky" Kawamoto retired from his sales job at American Factors (Amfac) in 1972.
 However, he continued to conduct swimming classes for youngsters even after he retired.
 He was the originator of the "Learn-to-Swim" project.

 In 1973, "Sparky" created a swimming exercise program for retirees called "Aquathenics" in the Parks and Recreation's Senior Program.
 This program received statewide attention.
-The program helped many stroke patients and provided therapeutic exercises for the handicapped.
+The program helped many stroke patients and provided therapeutic exercises for people with disabilities.

 "Sparky" served on Hawaii County’s committee for planning and designing Hilo’s first Olympic-sized pool in the 1970s.